European Conservatives and Reformists Group: Ideology

 Ideologically, the founder members of the ECR traditionally sat on the centre-right to right-wing of the political spectrum with an economically liberal and anti-federalist outlook and an initial reluctance from the Conservative Party to include hardline anti-immigration and ultra-nationalist parties.
-Like the centre-right European People's Party (EPP), the founding members of the ECR mostly support pro-free market ideas with some of its MEPs maintaining ties to think-tanks such as The Cobden Centre and Open Europe, as opposed to the more economic nationalist and anti-globalisation approach of other euro-critical groups such as the EFDD and Identity and Democracy.
-However, the EPP generally favours EU integration and enlargement whereas the ECR opposes it.

-In recent years, the group has come to contain a growing faction of nationalist, anti-immigration and right-wing populist movements.
+Like the centre-right European People's Party (EPP), the founding members of the ECR mostly support pro-free market ideas with some of its MEPs maintaining ties to think-tanks such as The Cobden Centre and Open Europe, as opposed to the more economic nationalist and anti-globalisation approach of other euro-critical groups such as the EFDD and Identity and Democracy; the EPP generally favours EU integration and enlargement whereas the ECR opposes it.
+By the late 2010s, the group came to contain a growing faction of nationalist, anti-immigration, and right-wing populist movements.
 This shift to the right was increased following the withdrawal of the United Kingdom from the European Union, since the Conservative Party lost its representation in the European Parliament.
 In a statement issued on 11 November 2021, two core political documents were cited by the Group's Co-Chairmen, Ryszard Legutko and Raffaele Fitto, to define the ECR's ideological basis when they reaffirmed the Group's "commitment to the Prague Declaration and the ECR Statement on the Reform of the European Union".

 During the Russian invasion of Ukraine, the group has come to comprise generally pro-Ukrainian and anti-Russian parties, whereas Identity and Democracy mainly consists of pro-Russian parties.
 In February 2023, the group's chairman Legutko stated that the group shall stand by Ukraine until Russia is defeated and beyond.
 Following the 2023 Finnish parliamentary election, the Finns Party, having previously moved to ID, rejoined ECR citing their change in policy to endorse Finnish NATO membership as the reason for the move.
 Members of the ECR tend to be pro-NATO and support Atlanticism, including more coordination between Europe and the United States, while taking a more critical view on the influence of China and Russia in Europe.